 - In a large bowl, mix together the yogurt, lemon juice, garlic, ginger, kosher salt, black pepper, paprika, garam masala, turmeric, cumin, and cayenne pepper.

-- Preheat your oven to 475°F. Line a rimmed baking sheet with foil for easy cleanup, fit it with a roasting rack, and spray the rack with nonstick spray.
+- Preheat the oven to 475°F. Line a rimmed baking sheet with foil for easy cleanup, fit it with a roasting rack, and spray the rack with nonstick spray.

 Notes

-- Since we're removing the chicken's skin in this recipe, it's really important to coat it in a thick layer of a yogurt marinade to protect it from drying out, and it's important to use whole-milk yogurt.
+- Since we're removing the chicken's skin, it's important to coat it in a thick layer of a yogurt marinade to protect it from drying out, and it's important to use whole-milk yogurt.
 You want the fat content of the yogurt to help keep the chicken juicy, and fat also makes food more palatable.
 If you only have nonfat yogurt on hand, I suggest you mix in 1-2 tablespoons of oil.

-- You can marinate the chicken for longer than one hour.
-But try not to marinate it for longer than 4-6 hours, or it could become slimy.
+- You can marinate the chicken for longer than an hour, but try not to marinate it for longer than 4-6 hours, or it could become slimy.

 Nutrition per Serving